 When you open HANA Studio you have to connect the HANA DB further

-We have to night click on the mode & click an add system
+We have to right-click on the mode & click an add system

 To export the development landscape to testing & production

-First we have to create landscape to testing and production frost we have to create landscape.
+First, we have to create a landscape for testing and production frost we have to create a landscape.

 XML file exporting later we can find import the same on quality & production